Koalabaer79/slider/README.md

 Simple slider using PHP to import images from a folder and generate dynamically a slider from these given images.
+Just throw the chosen images into the "img" folder and the scripts dynamically generate the desired slider.

 Two versions
 - Fading option, image is loaded one after another using a fade-in and fade-out animation
 	- Images are transformed into a fix height